|DD FORM 1547 RECORD OF WEIGHTED GUIDELINES APPLICATION|

 UTILIZING THE FORM FOR NEGOTIATION

 A DD Form 1547 accompanies this posting.
-An Excel version with arithmetic formulas and a separate tab for DD Form 1861, FCCM, can be downloaded from the second Box Net “References” cube in the left margin of this site.
+An Excel version with arithmetic formulas and a separate tab for DD Form 1861, FCCM, can be downloaded from the Box “References” cube in the top right margin of this site.

 Study the form and its guidelines at the above link.
 Apply it to your proposal.
 This puts your perspective on profit into the same structure as the contracting officer is required to develop his.

 When profit discussions ensue and the contracting officer takes a position, ask for a copy of his weighted guidelines analysis form.
 If he does not provide it, or has not prepared one, give him yours with your position on profit, updated to reflect costs negotiated during steps A-D above.

 A reasonable discussion can then occur on the elements of profit negotiation and offers, counter offers and ultimate agreement can be equitably reached with a known structure addressing risk and other required factors.